Opening Up the Textbook

 Why do it?

 If you’re interested in teaching your students historical analysis, the textbook seems an unlikely resource.
-This strategy of Opening up the Textbook developed at Stanford University, is one method of using the textbook to help students learn how to think historically, and in that process to become more critical readers.
+This strategy of Opening Up the Textbook, developed at Stanford University, is one method of using the textbook to help students learn how to think historically and read critically.

 What is it?

-When conducting an OUT the teacher juxtaposes a short excerpt from the course’s textbook with an additional document or two.
-These documents are chosen to open up the textbook’s story and engage students in comparing and cross checking sources.
+When conducting an OUT the teacher juxtaposes a short excerpt from the course's textbook with an additional document or two.
+These documents are chosen to open up the textbook's story and engage students in comparing and crosschecking sources.
 Textbook prose often represents history as a tidy story and students get little taste of the ongoing investigative nature of historical practice.
-Using sources that shed a different light on the textbook’s account can open up that account and student ideas about what history is.
+Using sources that shed a different light on the textbook's account can open up that account and students' understanding of what history is.

 Students read and compare the textbook excerpt and additional source(s).
 They back up their comparative claims with evidence from the documents.
 (This can be facilitated with reading guides and graphic organizers.)
 Students can grapple with questions like, "How do you explain the differences in these accounts?
 What is the significance of these differences?"
 Summative assignments can include writing a response to a line of textbook prose or rewriting the textbook passage so it is more complete, accurate, or complex.